grafana/loki/docs/sources/clients/promtail/configuration.md

 # Configuration describing how to pull logs from Cloudflare.
 [cloudflare: <cloudflare>]

-# Configuration describing how to pull logs from a Docker container.
-[docker: <docker>]

 # Describes how to relabel targets to determine if they should
 # be processed.
 relabel_configs: